cnabio/cnab-spec/103-bundle-runtime.md

 fi
 ```

-This simple example executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `delete` is sent.
+This simple example executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `uninstall` is sent.

-None of the actions are required to be implemented.
-Bundles _ought not_ return errors simply because an action is not implemented.
-Errors are reserved for cases where the bundle's action failed to run correctly.
+An implementation of a CNAB runtime must support sending the following actions to an invocation image:

+- `install`
+- `upgrade`
+- `uninstall`

+Invocation images _should_ implement `install` and `uninstall`.
+If one of these required actions is not implemented, an invocation image _must not_ generate an error (though it _may_ generate a warning).
+Implementations _may_ map the same underlying operations to multiple actions (example: `install` and `upgrade` _may_ perform the same action).

+In addition to the default actions, CNAB runtimes _may_ support custom actions (as defined in [the bundle definition](101-bundle-json.md)).
+Any invocation image whose accompanying bundle definition specifies custom actions _should_ implement those custom actions.
+A CNAB runtime _may_ exit with an error if a custom action is declared in the bundle definition, but cannot be executed by the invocation image.

+A bundle _must_ exit with an error if the action is executed, but fails to run to completion.
+A CNAB runtime _must_ issue an error if a bundle issues an error.
+And an error _must not_ be issued if one of the three built-in actions is requested, but not present in the bundle.
+Errors are reserved for cases where something has gone wrong.

 ## Overriding Parameter Values